statamic/docs/content/collections/docs/principals.md

 Sometimes these conventions don't fit, or you have your own way of doing things you're already perfectly happy with.
 That's fine.
 Our conventions can usually be configured, overridden, or ignored.

-> If you don't have a really, really good reason to break convention, you probably shouldn't do it.
+> **Don't break convention unless you have a really, really good reason.** Like integrating with an existing Laravel app or when porting a site from another platform.

 ## Flat First